 Every individual’s financial situation is as unique as the array of causes that resonates with them.
 But once a financial advisor has a firm grasp on a client’s income, assets, expenses, and tax treatment, the possibilities begin to present themselves.

 The primary goal is to fund projects about which you’re passionate.
 How you choose to do that depends on how pursuing that can coincide with the goals manifested in your financial situation.
 That’s the difference between charitable giving and charitable planning.
-Here are a few charitable planning strategies that could benefit you and the causes you support.
+Here are a few charitable tax strategies that could benefit you and the causes you support.

 - Donating low-cost basis stock.
 Say for example your immediate financial goal is tax avoidance.
-In that case, donating low-cost basis stock is a classic planning strategy.
+In that case, donating low-cost basis stock is a classic charitable planning strategy.
 If you bought a stock at $1/share and it’s now worth $10/share, you can sell it and donate cash, but you’d have to pay capital gains tax.
 Instead, giving appreciated stock to your favorite charity is a non-taxable event.

 - Qualified charitable distribution (QCD).
 But maybe your finances require you to lower your annual gross income.
 To accomplish that, you might want to look into a qualified charitable distribution (QCD).
 Once you’ve reached the age of 70 1/2, you can elect to send distributions of up to $100,000 straight to a 501(c)(3), and then those dollars are invisible when it comes to calculating your income.
 This move can insulate you from falling into a higher tax bracket and having to pay higher Medicare premiums.

 - Bunching.
-Another strategy for taxes and donations is bunching, which takes advantage of the rules governing charitable deductions.
+Another strategy for taxes on charities and donations is bunching, which takes advantage of the rules governing charitable deductions.
 Giving two years’ worth of cash gifts in a single tax year, then following that up with a year of no gifting, often affords you more favorable treatment.
 In the year when you donate, you get to take the itemized deduction then, in the following year, you can take the standard deduction.